 Does the work contain facts or conclusions that are inaccurate or that can be misunderstood?
-Is the literature and other sources interpreted correctly?
+Has the author interpreted the literature correctly?
 Is any important investigation missing?
 Are the conclusions adequate and correctly justified?
 Are the sources dealt with critically?